-It’s official – from January 26 all international passengers will need a negative Covid test that is less than 72 hours old to board a flight to the US.
+From January 26, all international passengers need a negative Covid test that is less than 72 hours old to board a flight to the US.

-The US CDC have now published the full details of the requirements here, which includes a pretty thorough Q&A section.
+The US CDC has published the full details of the requirements here, and they’ve done a good job too – it includes a pretty thorough Q&A section split into separate sections for passengers and crew.

 Here’s a summary of the main points: